mahasanath/Firsttask/README.md

 ####Tasks explained
 -------------------

-In Jenkins master , two items have been configured to use the same git project repository ( testslavemaven and workspacewipeout , as screen in the screen shots).
-This has been done to show how the push in one git repositry would trigger 2 builds and how they get delegated by the master to 2 slves that we would be creating.
-Each of these slaves have been configured to have just one executor each.
+In Jenkins master , two items have been configured to use the same git project repository ( testslavemaven and workspacewipeout , as seen in the screen shots).
+This has been done to show how the push in one git repositry would trigger 2 builds and how they get delegated by the master to the 2 slaves that we would be creating.
+Each of these slaves have been configured to have just one executor each( atmost one build in each to effeciently demonstrate the task).
+Our setup of the build server delegates all build requests from master to the idle slaves.
+The status of the builds can be viewed in the Jenkins master server itself.

 The task setup and abilities havebe en demostrated in the screenshos below:

 #####1.
 The ability to trigger a build in response to a git commit via a git hook.